schuerik/uberdot/docs/sphinx/source/developers/tests.rst

-Testing Dotmanager
+Testing uberdot
 ==================

-To verify that Dotmanager is working correct and behaves the same on all platforms, there are regression tests in  ``test/regressiontest.py``.
+To verify that uberdot is working correct and behaves the same on all platforms, there are regression tests in  ``test/regressiontest.py``.
 At the moment they are far away from being complete but will be extended in the future.

-For now all regression tests can only check if Dotmanager manipulated a directory tree correctly.
+For now all regression tests can only check if uberdot manipulated a directory tree correctly.
 Those are ``DirRegressionTest``.
-There is also a base class ``RegressionTest`` that does nothing more than checking a precondition, executing Dotmanager with some specific parameters and checking a post condition.
+There is also a base class ``RegressionTest`` that does nothing more than checking a precondition, executing uberdot with some specific parameters and checking a post condition.
 If both conditions are met, the test is successful.
 The special ``DirRegressionTest`` takes a dictionary as condition that describes the expected directory tree.

-All profiles that are used in the tests can be found in ``test/profiles/``, all dotfiles in ``test/files``.
-Dotmanager will be executed with ``test/environment`` as default directory and all profiles must not define links outside of this directory.
+All profiles that are used in the tests can be found in ``test/profiles/``, all dotfiles in ``test/files``. uberdot will be executed with ``test/environment`` as default directory and all profiles must not define links outside of this directory.
 Otherwise the tests could overwrite existing setups.